Separating Rank Logic from Polynomial Time: The Arity k Case

 \section{The Arity \texorpdfstring{$k$}{k} Case}

-We now construct a similarity matrix for $k$-ary rank operators.
-Constructing and verifying the suitability of this matrix will be quite technical and intricate.
-We discuss the difficulties we have to overcome and the idea behind the construction.
+We now construct a similarity matrix for the $k$-ary invertible-map game.
+Constructing this matrix and verifying its suitability will be quite technical and intricate.
+We first discuss the difficulties we have to overcome and why the approach for arity~$1$ cannot be generalized to arity~$k$ easily.
+In the following, we provide high-level intuition for constructing the similarity matrix for arity~$k$.
+This prepares us for the lengthy formal definition of this matrix, which follows subsequently.